ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 - Automatically choose the first-to-expire batch for each product to dispense from (FEFO)
 - Ability to view the current stock levels by product
 - Implement a notification system for drugs that need refrigeration (e.g., vaccines and some IV antibiotics)
+- Capture and track the quantity of each medication in corresponding units (e.g., 30ml or 100ml for syrup bottles)
+- Implement data analysis for each substore and main store to suggest optimum inventory levels
+- Track and analyze high-value inventory consumption rates and areas
+- Support real-time consumption tracking for items not directly charged to patients (e.g., cotton)

 ### 3. Batch Management